Hugh Dowding: Military career

 Promoted to lieutenant on 8 May 1902, Dowding served with the Royal Garrison Artillery at Gibraltar, in Ceylon and in Hong Kong before being posted to No. 7 Mountain Artillery Battery in India in 1904.
+In September 1907 he was seconded for service with the Native Mountain Artillery in India.
 After returning to the United Kingdom, he attended the Army Staff College 1912 before being promoted to captain on 18 August 1913 and being posted with the Royal Garrison Artillery on the Isle of Wight later that year.
 After becoming interested in aviation, Dowding gained Aviator's Certificate no. 711 on 19 December 1913 in a Vickers biplane at the Vickers School of Flying, Brooklands.
 He then attended the Central Flying School, where he was awarded his wings.
 Although added to the Reserve List of the Royal Flying Corps (RFC), Dowding returned to the Isle of Wight to resume his Royal Garrison Artillery duties.
 However, this arrangement was short lived and in August 1914, he joined the RFC as a pilot on No. 7 Squadron.

 First World War

 Dowding transferred to No. 6 Squadron in October 1914 and then, after two weeks as a staff officer in France, became a Flight Commander, first with No. 9 Squadron and then with No. 6 Squadron.
+He served from December 1914 as a general staff officer, grade 3 and was seconded.
 He became commanding officer of the Wireless Experimental Establishment at Brooklands in March 1915 and went on to be commanding officer of No. 16 Squadron in July 1915, which was based at La Gorgue in northern France.
 After the Battle of the Somme, Dowding clashed with General Hugh Trenchard, the commander of the RFC, over the need to give pilots some rest and recuperation.
 In September 1915 Duncan Grinnell-Milne joined No 16 squadron as a junior pilot.
 Years later he published an account of his time in the squadron, in which he criticises Dowding as being "too reserved and aloof from his juniors", although efficient.
 Promoted to major on 30 December 1915, Dowding was recalled to England in January 1916, and, having been promoted to temporary lieutenant colonel on 1 February 1916 was given command of 7 Wing at Farnborough later that month.
 He transferred to the command of 9 Wing at Fienvillers in June 1916.
 Returning to England, he was promoted to temporary colonel on 1 January 1917 on appointment as commander of the Southern Group Command and promoted to temporary brigadier-general on 23 June 1917 before being given command of the southern training brigade in August 1917.
 He was sent to York as chief staff officer to the RAF's senior administrative officer in the area in April 1918.
 He was appointed a Companion of the Order of St Michael and St George on 1 January 1919.